gpolak/FGTranslator/README.md

 }];
 ```

-## Adding FGTranslator to your project
+## Adding FGTranslator to Your Project

 ### CocoaPods